Health Chatter: How to nurture your friendships and protect your mental health

 How does friendship help your physical health?

-Bottling up feelings can lead to stress and tension which can put strain on your body.
+Bottling up emotions leads to stress, which puts strain on your body — increasing the risk of conditions like high blood pressure and heart disease.
 Studies have shown that people who were able to talk about their worries had lower blood pressure, therefore reducing their risk of heart disease and other serious conditions.

 Older people who maintain active social lives are also more likely to live longer than their peers who feel isolated.